Video Compression - Step-by-Step Handbrake Tutorial

 Load your video file.
 A browse window should have automatically opened for you to select your source video file (or DVD) or just click the Source button.
 Select the file you want to compress and click Open.

 - Destination: Select where you want the transcoded video file to be saved by clicking Browse...

-- Give the file an appropriate name such as “(Original-Filename)-H264.mp4” so you know which version is the one you have compressed.
+- In Save As, give the file an appropriate name such as “(Original-Filename)-h264.mp4” so you know which version is the one you have compressed.
 Choose where you want to save it, and click Save.

 - Choose Format MP4 file.

 - Enter an Average Bitrate (kbps) for the video between 5,000-10,000 (choose 5000 unless you want a much higher quality video that will take longer to upload and download - see File Size Guide for more details).
-If you have plenty of time to wait while the program compresses your video, tick 2-pass encoding for better results.
-If you are in a hurry, then leave this box un-ticked.
+If you have time to wait while Handbrake compresses the video, choose 2-pass encoding for better results.
+You may tick Turbo first-pass to slightly speed up this process.
+Otherwise, leave this unticked.

-- Click the Picture Settings button which opens a new dialog box where we can change the video frame size or resolution.
+- Click the Dimensions button which opens a new dialog box where we can change the video frame size or resolution.

 - Change Anamorphic to None (this feature is more suited to DVD ripping).
 Change Modulus to 16.
 Tick Keep Aspect Ratio.
 Use the stepper (click the arrow down) on Width to change Width from 1920 (full HD) down to 1280.
 Your Height should automatically then read as 720, if you have Keep Aspect Ratio ticked.